chadbarlow/gt-data-bootcamp_challenge-20_supervised-ml/README.md

 ## Limitations and Further Development
 - The model's accuracy, precision, and recall scores may not be optimal for real-world applications.
 Investigate alternative classification algorithms to improve model performance.
 - The dataset may not be representative of all borrowers or loan situations.
 Collect additional data to create a more representative dataset.
-- Perform feature engineering to identify the most important features for credit risk prediction.
+- Perform feature engineering (e.g. PCA Analysis) to identify the most important features for credit risk prediction.
-- Conduct hyperparameter tuning to optimize the logistic regression model.